We have a few monitoring checks for Redis:

 - You should use graphite for looking at CPU load and used memory.
 (Pending: More graphite inputs)

-- Also check how does this impacts Elasticsearch.
+- Also check how this impacts Elasticsearch.

 Redis rivers for Elasticsearch